-The certificate is for entry-level students in the Pharmacy Technician Program wishing to gain experience in community pharmacy.
-Students will study in courses related to the practice of community pharmacy and will complete 200 hours of externship in a community pharmacy setting.
+This certificate is an entry level program for students wishing to gain experience in community pharmacy.
+Students will study courses related to the practice of community pharmacy and will complete 200 hours of externship in a community pharmacy setting.

-- The Community Pharmacy Certificate can be completed in as little as 9 months
+- The Community Pharmacy Certificate can be completed in as little as nine months.

-- Our faculty is made of Pharmacists and Certified Pharmacy Technicians (CPhT).
-Our faculty also has experience and skills in a high majority of pharmacy settings, including institutional and community
+- Pharmacists and certified pharmacy technicians (CPhT) comprise our faculty.
+They also have experience and skills in a vast majority of pharmacy settings, including institutional and community.

-- Students have the opportunity to practice hands on skills in both a community and institutional simulation pharmacy.
+- Students have the opportunity to practice hands-on skills in both community and institutional simulation pharmacies.

-- Students that participate with our on-line training will be given simulation materials for hands on training to practice skills remotely.
+- Students who utilize our on-line training will be given simulation materials, enabling tangible training that can be done remotely.

-- Students have the opportunity to complete these externships within their community through our vast network of pharmacy affiliations coordinated through the office of experiential education at Sullivan University College of Pharmacy and Health Sciences.
+- Students have the opportunity to complete these externships in their community through our vast network of pharmacy affiliations that are coordinated through the Office of Experiential Education.

 National Certification Exam

-- Students participate in extensive review sessions that include multiple practice exams before taking the PTCE to make sure that they are fully prepared.
+- Students participate in extensive review sessions that include multiple practice exams before taking the PTCE to ensure that they are fully prepared.

-- Online learning takes place any time of day in any place that has an internet connection.
+- Online learning takes place any time of day in any location that has an internet connection.

-- With Sullivan Online, our programs integrate better into a busy schedule.
+- With Sullivan Online, our programs integrate more fluidly into a busy schedule.

-- Part of your training is completion of an externship, where you work to gain pharmacy experience alongside pharmacists and technicians.
-We have contracts with a large variety of community and institutional pharmacies so we can find the right fit for you while you are learning in the field.
+- Part of your training includes completion of an externship during which you gain experience alongside pharmacists and technicians.
+We have contracts with a large variety of community and institutional pharmacies, so we can find the right fit for you.

-- Our program is accredited by the American Society of Health-System Pharmacists (ASHP) and the Accreditation Council for Pharmacy Education (ACPE) and is regionally approved through multiple state boards of pharmacy including Kentucky, Ohio and Indiana.
+- Our program is accredited by the American Society of Health-System Pharmacists (ASHP) and the Accreditation Council for Pharmacy Education (ACPE).
+Additionally, it is regionally approved through multiple state boards of pharmacy including Kentucky, Ohio, and Indiana.

-- You can earn a pharmacy technician certificate in as little as nine months to move from classroom to career as efficiently as possible, or you can choose a pharmacy technician diploma or associate degree that can be completed in as little as twelve to eighteen months if you aspire to advance further as a pharmacy technician in the pharmacy field.
+- You can earn a Pharmacy Technician certificate in as little as nine months, expediting your move from classroom to career; or, you can choose a Pharmacy Technician diploma or Associate Degree that can be completed in as little as 12-18 months.

-- You will learn to adapt to changes in the pharmacy and still maintain complete accuracy in all items that you produce.
+- You will learn to adapt to changes in the pharmacy while maintaining complete accuracy in all items that you produce.

 - You will collaborate with other students to achieve goals in the pharmacy.

-- You will master interpreting, filling and dispensing prescriptions.
+- You will master interpreting, filling, & dispensing prescriptions.

-- You will provide excellent customer service to patients and other healthcare providers.
+- You will provide excellent customer service to patients & other healthcare providers.

-- You will learn to excel at both time and stress management.
+- You will learn to excel at both time & stress management.

-- You will demonstrate skills in monitoring selected procedures such as blood glucose testing, blood pressure monitoring and immunizations.
+- You will demonstrate skills in monitoring selected procedures such as blood glucose testing, blood pressure monitoring, & immunizations.

-- Federal, state and other organizations' laws and regulations.
+- Federal, state, & other organizations' laws & regulations

-- Community pharmacy operations and process for filling prescriptions.
+- Community pharmacy operations & process for filling prescriptions

-- Institutional pharmacy operations and process for filling medication orders.
+- Institutional pharmacy operations & process for filling medication orders

 Find out more information about program successes in graduation rates, placement rates and occupations for this program.
 View Licensure Disclosures by State.